canonical/microceph/docs/how-to/index.rst

 How-to guides
 =============

-These how-to guides cover key operations and processes in Example Product.
+These how-to guides cover key operations and processes in Microceph.

 Fictional
 -------------